The Invisibly Queer Therapist

 And then I hit a wall.

 My first panic attack forced me to see that perfectionism wasn’t protecting me—it was burying me.
-So I stopped pretending everything was fine and found my way to real therapy.
+And honestly?
+I was done playing that game.

-Now, I offer that space to others—outsiders, overthinkers, people-pleasers, invisible rebels.
+Now, I offer that same space to others—outsiders, overthinkers, people-pleasers, invisible rebels.

 Therapy for the Ones Who’ve Tried Everything Else